KrasnitzLab/RAIDS/README.md

 The **_aicsPaper_** package enables efficient ancestry inference from various cancer sequencing sources (exome, RNA, whole-genome).

+The **_aicsPaper_** package also implements simulation algorithm that generates synthetic cancer-derived data.

 This code and analysis pipeline was designed and developed for the following publication:

 >  Pascal Belleau, Astrid Deschênes, David A. Tuveson, Alexander Krasnitz.
 Accurate and robust inference of genetic ancestry from cancer-derived molecular data across genomic platforms. bioRxiv 2022.02.01.478737; doi: https://doi.org/10.1101/2022.02.01.478737